-Although camellias have the big-leafed evergreen beauty of rhododendrons and Southern magnolias, a majority of camellias explode with jumbo waxy blooms, alluring flowers in shades of red, pink, and white, dazzling colors that bleed together in swirls and juicy pigments.
+Although camellias have the big-leafed evergreen beauty of rhododendrons and Southern magnolias, a majority explode with jumbo waxy blooms, alluring flowers in shades of red, pink, and white, dazzling colors that bleed together in swirls and juicy pigments.

 I will always cherish those times when my husband slips into my office when I’m writing and puts a small vase holding a freshly cut camellia on my desk, those times when I’m busy cooking and he walks in, his hands full of luscious camellias for me, those times when he takes me around the yard to show me his favorite blooms.

-Our garden is at 2610 Emory Drive, Tifton, Georgia.
-The front garden is open to the public January and February 2018 from 10 to 5 to give tourists and others passing through Tifton the opportunity to stop by and enjoy my husband’s collection of camellias.
-You are welcome to take photos.
+Eccentric Garden is open to the public January and February from 10 to 5, giving tourists and others passing through Tifton the opportunity to stop by and enjoy my husband’s collection of camellias.
+Visitors are welcome to take photos.
 We’ll stay inside and won’t bother you.
 Nevermind.
 Cut that.
 I’ll stay inside and go about the business of writing and painting, but if my husband sees you he will probably walk outside and chat.